HyagoOliveira/UISystem/README.md

 To disable this behavior, use the [BackgroundClickDisabler](/Runtime/Inputs/BackgroundClickDisabler.cs) component.

 Just put the prefab [InputEventSystem](/Prefabs/Inputs/InputEventSystem.prefab) into your current/dependency scene.
-This prefab contains all the components necessary to run your UI correctly.
+This prefab contains all the components necessary to run your UI input correctly.

 ## Extensions

-There are some usefull extensions you can find on the [Extensions Folder](/Runtime/Extensions/).
+There are some usefull extensions you can use on the [Extensions Folder](/Runtime/Extensions/).

 Here are some examples: